IBBoard/cawbird/README.md

   * DM deletion
   * Some list changes

 All limitations are limitations imposed by Twitter and are not the fault of the Cawbird client.
+They have affected [all third-party client applications](http://apps-of-a-feather.com/).

 ## Known issues